Jubilee Pilgrimage for Frs. Marc Vernoy and Pierre Duverger

 Day 4.
 Saturday, July 4: Puy du Fou

 Enjoy another full day at Puy du Fou.
 Evening transfer to Cholet for dinner and overnight.
 (BB, D)

 Sightseeing today will include a visit to the island of I’Ile d’Aix, where during the French Revolution, in 1794, the island was used as a prison for the suppression of religious opponents, in which hundreds of priests were left to die in moored prison-boats.
 A large cross of pebbles on the ground commemorates the place where hundreds of priests were buried after being deported and killed in 1794.
 Next stop will be Port-des-Barques, from where you will walk a little over half a mile to the island l’Ile Madame, where 829 priests were martyred during the French Revolution.
-Return to Rochefort for dinner and overnight.
+Continue to Bordeaux for dinner and overnight.
 (BB, D)

 En route to Lourdes, stop at Saint-Emilion, a charming village in the middle of the red wine district.
 It dates back to an 8th-century hermit, St. Emilion, who dug out a cave for himself in the rock.
 A monastery followed, and by the Middle Ages, Saint-Emilion had become a small town.
 Stop at one of the many world-famous wineries to savor a glass of the region’s renowned wine.
 Continue to Lourdes for dinner and overnight.
 Tonight you may join the candlelight rosary procession.
 (BB, D)